Ipstenu/ban-hammer/readme.txt

 On a single install of WP, instead of using its own database table, Ban Hammer pulls from your list of blacklisted emails from the Comment Blacklist feature, native to WordPress.
 Since emails never equal IP addresses, it simply skips over and ignores them.
 On a network instance, there's a network wide setting for banned emails and domains.
 This means you only have <em>one</em> place to update and maintain your blacklist.
 When a blacklisted user attempts to register, they get a customizable message that they cannot register.

-Ban Hammer <em>no longer</em> uses Stop Forum Spam. <a href="http://wordpress.org/extend/plugins/stop-spammer-registrations-plugin/">Stop Spammer Registrations</a> did it so much better, I bow to their genius.

 * [Donate](https://store.halfelf.org/donate/)

 = Credits =